ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Meaning:

-Rate at which the equilibrium price `R` moves toward the observed market price.
+Rate at which the equilibrium value `R` moves toward the observed market price.

 Equation: